johnhewi/ezinnit/README.md

 # ezinnit
-ezinnit automatically deploys an app with [dokku](https://dokku.com/) and configures it for [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) and [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) via [gitlab](https://gitlab.com).
+ezinnit automatically deploys a new app with [dokku](https://dokku.com/) and configures it for [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) and [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) via [gitlab](https://gitlab.com).
 At the push of a button, your app will be live and future changes will be automatically deployed.

 After running ezinnit, your app is hosted on your server, running in a docker container and live at `https://yourdomain.com`.
 A new gitlab repository is created and configured for [CI/CD](https://en.wikipedia.org/wiki/CI/CD): commits to the main branch in your new gitlab repository will be automatically deployed to the live app.

-There are some additional features for flask, django and fastApi configurations for the initial build.
+There are some additional features for NEW flask, django and fastApi apps.
+If you just want to deploy your local environment as is, do not enter an app type.
+If you set app type to django, flask or fastApi, some of your project files will be overwritten to create a basic, functioning template.
 For Django apps, debug mode will be OFF in the deployed app, but the local ENV will be set to DEVELOPMENT.
-The settings.py file will be modified so that debug mode will be ON when running locally.
+Thus when running locally, debug mode will be ON.
+When app type is django, the settings.py file will be overwritten.
+When app type is flask, the main.py file will be overwritten.

 ezinnit was created by John Hewitt at https://synctivate.com